 The flavour of cinnamon is quite delicate, aromatic, sweet and mildly hot.

-It is the inner bark of a tropical evergreen tree, and is harvested as strips of bark rolled one inside another.
+It is the inner bark of a tropical evergreen tree and is harvested as strips of bark rolled one inside another.
 The pale-brown to tan strips are generally thin, the spongy outer bark having been scraped off.
 The best varieties are pale and parchment-like in appearance.

 True cinnamon is available from specialist spice merchants and good Indian grocers.
-Make sure you get cinnamon and not cassia.